Maximizing Your Thrift Savings Plan Retirement Fund

 All government employees are uniquely positioned to set themselves up for a great retirement.
 How?
 Through the Thrift Savings Plan (TSP).
 The TSP offers the same type of savings and tax benefits that many private corporations provide their employees under their 401-K plans.
 (Learn the full ins and outs of the TSP here.)
 Not sure how to best utilize your TSP?
-We have some tips…
+Here are some tips…

 Why Is The TSP So Great?

-The government doesn’t have a 401-K plan & normal retirement funds like an IRA or Roth IRA have low contribution limits.
-(In 2018, the limit for contribution to your Roth IRA is $5,500.)
-However, the limit for contributions for the TSP in 2018 is $18,500.
+The government doesn’t have a 401-K plan or normal retirement funds like an IRA or Roth IRA.
+(In 2020, the limit for contribution to your Roth IRA is $6,000.)
+However, the limit for contributions for the TSP in 2020 is $19,500.

-Basically, the more you contribute to your TSP, the better you’ll be when it comes time to tap into your retirement savings.
-So, if your retirement fund has a higher limit for contributions, you’ll be able to save more.
+Basically, the more you contribute to your TSP, the better off you’ll be when it comes time to tap into your retirement savings.
+If your retirement fund has a higher limit for contributions, you’ll be able to save more.

-‘Maxing out’ or contributing the full limit to your TSP ($18,500) year after year is the best way to make the most of your TSP retirement fund.
-This is also an easy way to set you and your family up for a successful retirement.
-Nothing seems to be guaranteed anymore (not even pensions for teachers), and that is why we suggest taking matters into your own hands and preparing for retirement yourself by getting as close to maxing out your TSP yearly.
+‘Maxing out’ or contributing the full limit to your TSP ($19,500) year after year is the best way to make the most of your TSP retirement fund.
+Nothing seems to be guaranteed anymore and that is why we suggest taking matters into your own hands and preparing for retirement yourself by getting as close to maxing out your TSP yearly.

-Not everyone is going to be able to put away $18,500 every year because of life situations, income level, etc. However, by starting to put away as much money per year into your TSP as early as you can is going to really help you when you are looking to retire.
+Not everyone is going to be able to save $19,500 every year because of life situations, income level, etc. However, by starting to put away as much money per year into your TSP as early as you can is going to significantly help you when you are looking to retire.